achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Enhanced Reliability with Remote Peripheral**
    Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.

-- **Command Queue**
+- **Telegram Queue**
-   Outgoing commands are now queued to prevent data loss.
+   Outgoing telegrams are now queued to prevent data loss.

 - **Install Update Button**
    A new button lets you install the latest available Doorman firmware version directly from the web interface.